datawrapper/snippets/2020-03-coronavirus-charts/README.md

 The R script might always not up to date; we'll push it every few days to this repo.

+#### April 1
+- Brought back the number of recovered cases to every chart and table possible.
+- Added a table with the growth rates of confirmed cases in US **counties**.

 #### March 28
 - Added a line chart of the growth rate of deaths.
 - Did some housecleaning, so that the article doesn't load too long: